 Determining What High-Value Leads Look Like: The Basics

-If your business is already up and running, the best way to determine a profile for potential high-value customers is to look at the customers that you already have.
+If your business is already up and running, the best way to determine a profile for potential high-value customers is to look at the customers you already have.

 Take some time to look at everything you know about your customers, breaking them down into different niches if possible.
 Identify your most valuable customers (longest retaining and highest spending), and look for what they have in common.